ian-schu/game-of-life/README.md

+This app was built for my unit-1 independent study in the Galvanize Web Development Immersive program.

-## Live demos:
+# Live deploys:

 ### Version 0:

-My first from-scratch app utilizing a complete MVC architecture.
+First time I've built an app from scratch with a complete(ish) MVC architecture.
 2-way data binding between cellular model and user view.
 Basic 'step' feature to advance the simulation:

 http://ian-schu-game-of-life-0.surge.sh/